daniel-nimptsch/antarctic_project_tf/README.md

 # antarctic_project_tf
-# Biological data analysis
-These are the scripts used to generate tables and plots for the Antarctic Project from Thomas Friedl
+This are the scripts used to generate tables and plots for the Antarctic Project from Thomas Friedl